What are YouTube outros or end cards?

 So, if I click on any of these videos I will probably never return to a video from the Domino Recording Co.

-This is why YouTube gives you the opportunity to add end cards to the end of a YouTube video.
-They can be between 5 to 20 seconds to your videos.
+This is why YouTube allows you to add end cards to the end of a YouTube video.
+They can be between 5 to 20 seconds.
 Using this feature, you can embed subscribe buttons, video suggestions and more elements.

 These can be used to encourage people to subscribe or stay longer on your channel instead of getting distracted by a video from another channel.

 A good example of a Youtube end card is this one from Netflix.

 As you can see they have a subscribe element on the left (if I click on it I will be taken to their channel where I can subscribe), a video and playlist suggestion (both made by them) in the center, and a link to their website (which takes me directly to the Chilling Adventures of Sabrina show) on the right.
 I like that the YouTube thumbnail image, the end card, and other elements are consistent with their brand colors.
 It makes the video appear cohesive.